MLDA-NTU/MLDA-Projects-Recognition/README.md

 # MLDA-Projects-Recognition
-Welcome to the official GitHub page of the MLDA@EEE, where we proudly showcase remarkable projects created by our talented students
+Welcome to the official projects recognition page of the MLDA@EEE, where we proudly showcase past projects and achievements of our talented students